People to People International: Other PTPI programs

-Other People to People International programs include: Educational and Humanitarian Initiatives adult travel programs, the EXPERIENCE program (an annual student travel program incorporating service work), Peace Camp (free, international travel program for students with an emphasis on peace education), the Global Landmine Initiative (working with the HALO Trust), the School and Classroom Program (an international classroom-based pen pal program), & also Community, University, Student Chapters all over the world.
+Other People to People International programs included: Educational and Humanitarian Initiatives adult travel programs, the EXPERIENCE program (an annual student travel program incorporating service work), Peace Camp (free, international travel program for students with an emphasis on peace education), the Global Landmine Initiative (working with the HALO Trust), the School and Classroom Program (an international classroom-based pen pal program), & also Community, University, Student Chapters all over the world.
 Also the Global Youth Forum known as the GYF, open to 13- to 18-year-olds all over the world every November.

-The last few years the Global Youth Forums have been held in the following cities:
+The most recent Global Youth Forums were held in the following cities:

 In early 2004, actor Gary Sinise and author Laura Hillenbrand founded Operation Iraqi Children and joined in partnership with People to People International in order to provide a way for concerned Americans to reach out to the war-stricken children of Iraq by supporting troops and their efforts to assist them.
 In 2009, the mission of the program was expanded to include children in areas all over the world served by American troops and the name of the program was changed to Operation International Children.
 The Operation International Children program announced its closing in April 2013.
 The final shipment to Kuwait was sent in June 2013.

-PTPI is a partner of Global Youth Service Day.
+PTPI was a partner of Global Youth Service Day.

-People to People International has a European extension office in Berlin, Germany.
+People to People International had a European extension office in Berlin, Germany.
 There was previously an office in Cairo, Egypt.